namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 To simplify this, I added a small but powerful helper that inspects the Databricks workspace hostname to determine the current environment.
 This provided a consistent, self-contained way to conditionally enable or disable functionality without modifying runtime arguments.

 Initially, I used it to suppress time-consuming staging-only logging.
 Shortly after, a teammate used it to gate their experimental feature, preventing it from accidentally going live in production.
 The function quickly became one of those quietly indispensable utilities—simple, reliable, and broadly useful.

+## Future-proofed a production ML pipeline by replacing CVE-flagged legacy scikit-learn with ONNX, modularizing shared inference logic, and validating output scores to high precision., (2025-08-20)
+I had a usecase where i had a multi notebook databricks ADF pipeline, where the scikitlearn used was an older version which was flagged by our pypi proxy with a medium CVE  but using a newer version 1.5.0 broke the model because of non backwards compatibility, so instead I used skl2onnx to convert the pipeline to onnx a object designed with backwards compatibility in mind , and then I updated the inference notebooks, also modularizing the parts loading the model and using it for scoring since it is used by both the scoring and top driver databricks notebooks, and I compared the spark dataframe score and top driver  results to previous  reference stable runs and got the same results proving my updates are non destructive.
+I also made updates to the feature engineering for reprodicibility, adding a new output copy because the previous scoring notebook logic  unfortunately over writes the feature engineering with additional data.
+So now i made the scoring notebook to read the new feature engineering separate output copy so that it can be rerun reproducibly and deterministically.
+And in order to test run the full pipeline, i adopted the new run databricks multi task job connecting my new notebooks, executing from git source directly, showing it is possible to step away from data factory orchestration where code is possible to be tampered with and into  run from source where tampering is not possible.

 ## Refactored a legacy ML platform package deployment into a single, simplified Azure DevOps pipeline, reducing tech debt and preventing staging environment conflicts., (2025-09-05)